Klekzee/Case-Studies/01-GoogleCapstone1/README.md

 Welcome to the Bellabeat data analysis case study!

 In this case study, I will perform many real-world tasks of a junior data analyst.
 I will pretend to work for Bellabeat, a high-tech manufacturer of health-focused products for women, and meet different characters and team members.
-In order to answer the key business questions, I will follow the steps of the data analysis process: ask, prepare, process, analyze, share, and act.
+In order to answer the key business questions, I will follow the steps of the data analysis process:

+**Ask, Prepare, Process, Analyze, Share, and Act**.

 ![analysis_process](imgs/analysis_process.png)
 <br>